gordonwatts/acat-2021-attendance/web/index.md

 # Snowmass CPM Meeting Attendance

-This site shows some basic statistics for the Snowmass CPM meeting.
+This site shows some basic statistics for the  CPM meeting.

 - List of [rooms](rooms) that are included.